nmclark2/TMT-NEAT/README.md

 # Version History

 # Version 1.5 - October 6, 2021
--Adds option to skip sample loading normalization for samples where enrichment is expected, such as kinase assays, co-IPs, TurboID, etc.
+- Adds option to skip sample loading normalization for samples where enrichment is expected, such as kinase assays, co-IPs, TurboID, etc.

 - Clarifies what the experiment name parameter is used for, and allows users to proceed without an experiment name.